Rolling migration

 In this guide, you'll learn how to migrate users from your old authentication system to Authgear using the rolling migration approach.

 For this guide, we'll be referring to the source code for a demo Express.js app.
-The demo app is an application that is moving new users sign ups from an old authentication system to Authgear.
+The demo app is an application that is moving new user sign-ups from an old authentication system to Authgear.

 Step 1: Deploy Middleware to Support Authgear Session and Old Authentication System

-The first step for setting up rolling migration is to implement a middleware or server-side logic that supports both Authgear session and your old authentication provider.
+The first step for setting up rolling migration is to implement a middleware and server-side logic that supports both Authgear session and your old authentication provider.

 To do this, implement code to verify both access tokens (sessions) from your old authentication system and Authgear: